calvinckho/react-capacitor-jitsi-meet-sample/README.md

 ```

-4. Deploy the app to Android Studio
+4. Update the Capacitor settings, then open the project on Android Studio

 ```